HUMAN RESOURCES ASSOCIATION OF TREASURE VALLEY BY-LAWS

 Section 6.2: PRESIDENT-ELECT.
 The President-Elect shall carry out the duties of the President in his/her absences.
 He/she may also participate on the Society for Human Resource Management State Council.

-Section 6.4: THE TREASURER.
+Section 6.3: THE TREASURER.
 The Treasurer shall be responsible for the financial affairs of the Association.
 This responsibility shall include financial reports to the Board of Directors and arrangements for the annual examination and audit of the accounts.
 He/she shall also perform such other duties as the President may determine.
-Expenditure of funds exceeding $500 requires the approval of the President or Treasurer, expenditure of funds exceeding $1000 requires the approval of the President.
+Expenditure of funds exceeding $500 requires the approval of the President or Treasurer, expenditure of funds exceeding $1000 requires the approval of the President unless already approved in the annual budget.
 In both cases, signatures by the Chapter Administrator and one other authorized Board of Directors member are also required.
 The Treasurer may also participate on the Society for Human Resource Management State Council.

 ARTICLE VII -- BOARD OF DIRECTOR NOMINATION & SELECTION PROCESS